ome/omero-cli-transfer/README.md

 `--simple` creates a "human-readable" package; one folder per project or dataset is created and image files are placed according to where they came from in the OMERO server.
 Note that a package generated with this option is not guaranteed to work with `unpack`, though it often will.

 `--metadata` allows you to specify which transfer metadata will be saved in `transfer.xml` as possible MapAnnotation values to the images.
 Defaults to image ID, timestamp, software version, source hostname, md5, source username, source group.

+`--plugin` allows oyu to export omero data to a desired format by using an external plugin.
+See for example the [arc plugin](https://github.com/cmohl2013/omero-arc), which exports omero projects to ARC repositories.

 Examples:
 ```